omar1218/Active-Directory-Home-Lab/README.md

 # Basic Home Lab Running Active Directory

-This repository contains steps on how I set up a basic home lab running Active Directory following a tutorial by [Josh Madakor](https://www.youtube.com/@JoshMadakor) and making a few changes of my own (including learning about the use of gpo and distributing a suite of software and/or different kinds of access to users according to positions/roles) and yes, Windows Server 2022 instead of 2019
+This repository contains steps on how I set up a basic home lab running Active Directory following a tutorial by [Josh Madakor](https://www.youtube.com/@JoshMadakor) and making a few changes of my own (including learning about the use of GPO and possibly Microsoft Intune and distributing a suite of software and/or different kinds of access to users according to positions/roles) and yes, Windows Server 2022 instead of 2019

 ## Diagram
 ![Diagram](https://i.imgur.com/dsFYYpW.jpeg)